ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

 you are absolutely sure how the error should be handled.

 Remember to consider architectural issues.
-It may be unwise to present an error to a user in a GUI-specific manner inside a business-logic class.
+It may be unwise to present an error to a user in a GUI specific manner inside a business logic class.

 # Constants